karimarttila/karimarttila.github.io/_posts/2017-01-27-aws-services-as-building-blocks-to-your-enterprise-system.md

 ### 3. Databases as Services

 AWS provides Relational Database as a Service - [RDS](https://aws.amazon.com/rds/).
 AWS also provides NoSQL database as a service — [DynamoDB](https://aws.amazon.com/dynamodb/).
 You should create these resources with CloudFormation / Terraform as all AWS resources.
 E.g. using Terraform you can create a RDS module into which you inject the instance size and HA as parameters — smaller instance with no HA in development to minimize costs, bigger instance and HA in performance and production environments).
-You don’t have to do maintenance operations to databases — maintenance is provided as a service by AWS.
+You don't have to do maintenance operations to databases — maintenance is provided as a service by AWS.

 ### 4. Queues and Notifications as Services